Thomas & Friends series 5: Home Video Releases

+United Kingdom

 All twenty-six episodes were released on VHS in the UK by Video Collection International in four volumes.
-The last volume was also released on DVD, making it the very first DVD release of the show.
+The last volume was also released on DVD, making it the very first UK DVD release of the show.

-The entirety of Series 5 was released on VHS in June 2002, and on DVD in November 2004 as part of a boxset before being reissued on its own in February 2007.
-Series 5 episodes have also been released as part of other DVD and VHS releases in the United Kingdom.
+Video Collection International later released a complete series VHS set in 2002, available as either a single-VHS or double-VHS release.
+It was soon released on DVD in 2004 as part of the "Classic Collection Boxset" before being released on its own in February 2007.

+Episodes from the series have also made it to various compilation releases with other series.